2006 Southampton City Council election: Campaign

 Before the election the Liberal Democrats formed the administration of the council with 17 seats, compared to 16 for the Conservatives and 15 for Labour.

 Issues in the election included refuse collection, the condition of the pavements and anti-social behaviour.
 The Labour and Liberal Democrat parties clashed over anti-social behaviour, with the parties disagreeing over whether the Liberal Democrat led council was doing enough to tackle such behaviour.
 The campaign saw national politicians joining in, such as Labour's Hazel Blears and Liberal Democrat Simon Hughes.

 The election also had two independents standing on a platform calling for the chairman of Southampton F.C.
 Rupert Lowe to resign.

-Election result
+Election results

 The results saw all 3 main parties end the election with 16 seats, after Labour gained 1 seat from the Liberal Democrats.
 Meanwhile, the independents calling for Rupert Lowe to resign as chairman of Southampton F.C. received 200 and 63 votes each.
 Overall turnout in the election was 31.3%.

 Following the election the 3 parties were unable to reach agreement on who should become leader of the council, with a five-hour council meeting on 18 May failing to reach a conclusion.
 Finally Liberal Democrat Adrian Vinson continued as council leader for another year.